zanardob/js-bootcamp-cdk-pipelines-intro/README.md

 1. Log in to your ACG Sandbox console and go to the CodePipeline console.
 2. Click on the `MyServicePipeline` and review the pipeline that was created.
+3. Review the cdk code in `lib/cdkpipelines-demo-pipeline-stack.ts` that was used to create the pipeline.

+## Next Steps

+Checkout the `step_2` branch and follow the instructions in `README.md`.